Empok Nor: Cast

 In addition to the regular Deep Space Nine cast, this episode features recurring characters Garak, played by Andrew J. Robinson, and Nog, played by Aron Eisenberg.
-Guest stars include Tom Hodges as Pechetti, Andy Milder as Boq'ta, Marjean Holden as Stolzoff, and Jeffrey King as Amaro.
+Guest stars include Tom Hodges as Pechetti, Andy Milder as Boq'ta, Marjean Holden as Stolzoff and Jeffrey King as Amaro.

 Reception

-Keith DeCandido of Tor.com gave the episode 4 out of 10.
+Keith DeCandido of Tor.com gave the episode four out of ten.

 Zack Handlen of The A.V.
-Club called it "creepy, thrilling, and horrifying by turns; the script’s only real failing is in a refusal to go much deeper under the surface of its premise than tension requires."

-Den of Geek ranked this episode the 13th best written by Bryan Fuller, in a review of episodes by him.
+Club called it "creepy, thrilling, and horrifying by turns; the script’s only real failing is in a refusal to go much deeper under the surface of its premise than tension requires."Den of Geek ranked this episode the 13th best written by Bryan Fuller, in a review of episodes by him.

-In 2017 this episode was noted as featuring scary or eerie Star Trek content by H&I. In 2018, TheGamer ranked this one of the top 25 creepiest episodes of all Star Trek.
+In 2017, this episode was noted as featuring scary or eerie Star Trek content by H&I. In 2018, The Gamer ranked this one of the top 25 creepiest episodes of all Star Trek.
 They categorized this episode as a psychological thriller and slasher genre.

-In 2019, ScreenRant ranked this the tenth best episode for the character Nog, noting how he helps Miles O'Brien despite being a hostage.
-In 2021, they ranked "Empok Nor" the 7th scariest episode of all Star Trek franchise television episodes, remarking "Empok Nor is one of the most unsettling Star Trek episodes of all time".
+In 2019, Screen Rant ranked this the tenth best episode for the character Nog, noting how he helps Miles O'Brien despite being a hostage.
+In 2021, they ranked "Empok Nor" the seventh scariest episode of all Star Trek franchise television episodes, remarking that "Empok Nor" is one of the most unsettling Star Trek episodes of all time.